TechEmpower/FrameworkBenchmarks/frameworks/Python/socketify.py/README.md

 # socketify.py
 Fast WebSocket and Http/Https server using CFFI with C API from [uNetworking/uWebSockets](https://github.com/uNetworking/uWebSockets)

+This project aims at High Performance PyPy3 Web Development and WebSockets

 > This project will adapt the full capi from uNetworking/uWebSockets but for now it's just this.

 ### Overly simple hello world app